katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_reuse_roles.rst

 Storing and finding roles
 =========================

-By default, Ansible looks for roles in two locations:
+By default, Assible looks for roles in two locations:

 - in a directory called ``roles/``, relative to the playbook file
-- in ``/etc/ansible/roles``
+- in ``/etc/assible/roles``

-If you store your roles in a different location, set the :ref:`roles_path <DEFAULT_ROLES_PATH>` configuration option so Ansible can find your roles.
+If you store your roles in a different location, set the :ref:`roles_path <DEFAULT_ROLES_PATH>` configuration option so Assible can find your roles.
 Checking shared roles into a single location makes them easier to use in multiple playbooks.
-See :ref:`intro_configuration` for details about managing settings in ansible.cfg.
+See :ref:`intro_configuration` for details about managing settings in assible.cfg.

 Alternatively, you can call a role with a fully qualified path: